Jimoh Ibrahim

-Jimoh Ibrahim (born 24 February 1967) is a Nigerian lawyer, politician, businessman and philanthropist who is the senator representing Ondo South Senatorial District since 2023.
+Jimoh Ibrahim (born 24 February 1967) is a Nigerian politician, businessman and philanthropist who is the ambassador of Nigeria to the United Nations.
+He was a senator representing Ondo south Senatorial district from 2023 to 2025.

 He is the chairman and chief executive officer of Global Fleet Group, a diversified conglomerate based in Nigeria, with business interests and subsidiaries in neighboring West African countries.
-In July 2022, he was awarded a Business Doctorate (BusD) by the University of Cambridge, United Kingdom.

 Background and early life

 Ibrahim traces his origins to Ondo State, in southwestern Nigeria.
 He studied law at Obafemi Awolowo University in Ile Ife, Osun State, Nigeria, graduating with the degree of Bachelor of Laws (LLB).
 Subsequently, he obtained the degree of Master of Public Administration (MPA), also from Obafemi Awolowo University.
 Later, he attended Harvard University in Cambridge, Massachusetts, US, graduating with a combined Master of Laws (LLM) and Master's In International Taxation degree.
+Ibrahim became the first individual to receive a Doctor of Business Administration (DBA) from the University of Cambridge, graduating in July 2022 from Churchill College.

 His investments include the following sectors, among others: oil & gas distribution, hotels, resorts, airlines, banking, real estate, insurance, publishing and investments.